djherbis/rust-stream/README.md

 Usage
 ------------
 Rust Port of the idea behind https://github.com/djherbis/stream.
+(In Review)

 A Stream is a buffer with the following properties: